New Brunswick Lung Health:

 How NB Lung is Helping

 We offer smoking cessation resources and one-on-one consultations with our Respiratory Therapist to help patients navigate their diagnosis and treatment.
+If essential equipment is not covered by Medicare, please get in contact with us as we may be able to help.
 We also offer radon test kits and community radon testing drives to help prevent radon-induced lung cancer.

 NB Lung has been helping New Brunswickers breathe easier since 1933.